 Our revolving credit agreement contains restrictive covenants, such as limitations on indebtedness, liens, mergers, asset transfers and certain investing activities.
 In addition, the revolving credit agreement generally requires us to maintain, as of the end of each rolling period of four quarters, a consolidated debt coverage ratio (consolidated debt to consolidated EBITDA, each as defined in the revolving credit agreement) not to exceed 5.00-to-1.00, except in specific circumstances, including acquisitions for aggregate net consideration of at least \$50 million, when we are permitted to maintain a consolidated debt coverage ratio of up to 5.50-to-1.00 for two rolling periods, as provided in the revolving credit agreement.
 Our revolving credit agreement also requires us to maintain a minimum consolidated interest coverage ratio (as defined in the revolving credit agreement) of at least 1.75-to-1.00 for each rolling period of four quarters.
-Failure to comply with any of the revolving credit agreement restrictive covenants or the maximum consolidated debt coverage ratio or minimum consolidated interest coverage ratio or minimum consolidated interest coverage ratio comply with any of the revolving credit agreement restrictive covenants or the maximum consolidated debt coverage ratio or minimum consolidated interest coverage ratio or minimum consolidated ratio requirements would constitute an event of default and could result in acceleration of our obligations under the revolving credit agreement and possibly other agreements.
+Failure to comply with any of the revolving credit agreement restrictive covenants or the maximum consolidated debt coverage ratio or minimum consolidated interest coverage ratio or minimum consolidated interest coverage ratio agreement restrictive covenants or the maximum consolidated debt coverage ratio or minimum consolidated interest coverage ratio or minimum consolidated maximum consolidated debt coverage ratio or minimum consolidated interest coverage ratio or minimum consolidated interest coverage ratio or minimum consolidated maximum consolidated debt coverage ratio or minimum consolidated maximum consolidated max ratio requirements would constitute an event of default and could result in acceleration of our obligations under the revolving credit agreement and possibly other agreements.
 Future financing agreements we may enter into may contain similar or more restrictive covenants than those we have negotiated for our current financing agreements.